kottans/frontend/README.md

   personality, please respect this.
 * Communicating and understanding people that are different from you can be beneficial to both parties, provided mutual respect.
-* We are against any discriminations by sex, age, the color of skin, disabilities or any other.
+* We are against any discriminations by gender, age, the color of skin, disabilities or any other.
-* We respect intellectual property, there is a hard work of an author or a group of authors behind.
+* We respect intellectual property - there is hard work of an author or a group of authors behind all materials that we use.

 [icon-chat]: https://badges.gitter.im/Kottans/frontend.svg